cdelorme/system-setup/linux/debian/wheezy/gui.md

     Type=Application
     Categories=GNOME;GTK;Utility;TerminalEmulator;Office;

-I generally keep a local `~/bin` folder and load it into the global PATH from my .bashrc, which allows me to then add a symlink to sublime text:

-    ln -s ~/applications/sublime_text/sublime_text ~/bin/subl

 **Enable GDM Login as Root:**

-I'd like to have the option to login to the GUI as root, but by default pam is set not to allow this.
-To resolve this simply run the following command:
+This is entirely optional, but I like having it in the event that I have to debug.

+By default debian's pam is configured to disallow root gui login, but we can resolve this simply with:

     sed -i "s/user != root//" /etc/pam.d/gdm3